GrHalbgott/morse-chugging/README.md

 # Morse to chugging

-Morse code is a beautiful thing - out of short and long notes, you can directly translate it to MIDI data.
+Morse code is a beautiful thing - consisting solely of short and long notes, you can directly translate it to MIDI data.
 And this MIDI data, it rocks hard.
 My dear people, it's time for some hard-hitting chugs!